Acute Myeloid Leukemia (AML)

 Bone Marrow Dynamics

-• The abnormal blasts accumulate in the marrow, blood, and extramedullary sites (e.g., spleen, liver).
+• Blasts accumulate in marrow, blood, and extramedullary tissues (e.g. spleen, liver).

 Clinical Consequences of Bone Marrow Failure